State rooms

 See fascinating objects from around the world in the museum; wander in between the royal children's vegetable plots; and enjoy a wildlife trail on your way to the beach.

-Complementing the magnificent Italianate 'royal palace by the sea', are gardens and grounds filled with breathtaking views.
-A place to relax and discover seasonal colour throughout the year.
+Complementing the magnificent Italianate 'royal palace by the sea', are gardens and grounds at Osborne are filled with breathtaking views.
+Osborne's gardens offer a place to relax and discover seasonal colour throughout the year.

-Dine like a queen in our elegant Terrace Restaurant and Orangery, or enjoy soup and snacks at our café in the Petty Officers' Quarters, next door to the gift shop.
+Dine like a queen in the elegant Terrace Restaurant and Orangery at Osborne, or enjoy soup and snacks at our café in the Petty Officers' Quarters, next door to the gift shop.

 Busy playing and exploring?
 Then stroll to the sea to savour a mouth-watering ice cream or fresh frothy coffee at the Beach Pavilion Ice-Cream Parlour.